spatialdatahub/spatialdatahub.org/README.md

-$WebGis
+WebGis
 ========

-$WebGis will solve your problem of where to start with documentation, by providing a basic explanation of how to do it easily.
+WebGis will solve your problem of where to start with documentation, by providing a basic explanation of how to do it easily.

 Look how easy it is to use: